What Is Wifi Router, And Modem, Wifi Router and Access Point Is It Similar?

 Back : Various devices> Router> Digital signal> Modem> Analog signal> ISP.

 An access point, in a nutshell, serves to bring the connection to where there is none.
 The access point connects to a router, switch, or hub by an Ethernet cable.
 And emits the WiFi signal in its range of action.
-Importantly, it should not be confuse with a network extender, which works similarly but not the same.
+Importantly, it should not be confused with a network extender, which works similarly but not the same.

 Network extender is a repeater, that is, it collects the WiFi signal emitted by the router and projects it again.